BumbleB2na/react-save-links/README.md

 # Save Links For Later

 Web app to quickly save links to a list for later.
+[View demo](https://bumbleb2na.github.io/react-save-links).

 Add a new hyperlink to a list.
 When links open in browser they are flagged as visited.